Talome

 Firewall Configuration

-If your server has a firewall (UFW, firewalld, iptables), open these ports:
+If your server has a firewall (UFW, firewalld, iptables), open only the ports you want reachable from your LAN:

 # UFW (Ubuntu/Debian)